Personality, Lifestyle, and The Self

 We generally want to know where we fall in terms of ability and performance as compared to others, but what people do with this information and how it affects self-concept varies.
 Not all people feel they need to be at the top of the list, but some won’t stop until they get the high score on the video game or set a new school record in a track-and-field event.
 Some people strive to be first chair in the clarinet section of the orchestra, while another person may be content to be second chair.
 The education system promotes social comparison through grades and rewards such as honor rolls and dean’s lists.

 There are certain situations, however, where these common dissonance-reduction strategies may not be realistic options to pursue.
 For example, if someone who has generally negative attitudes toward drug use nevertheless becomes addicted to a particular substance, it will often not be easy to quit the habit, to reframe the evidence regarding the drug’s negative effects, or to reduce self-awareness.
-In such cases, self-affirmation theory suggests that people will try to reduce the threat to their self-concept posed by feelings of self-discrepancy by focusing on and affirming their worth in another domain, unrelated to the issue at hand.
+In such cases, suggests that people will try to reduce the threat to their self-concept posed by feelings of self-discrepancy by focusing on and affirming their worth in another domain, unrelated to the issue at hand.
 For instance, the person who has become addicted to an illegal substance may choose to focus on healthy eating and exercise regimes instead as a way of reducing the dissonance created by the drug use.

 How might consumers reconcile their consumption and disposal behaviour using self-affirmation theory?
 Many years ago, shortly before having my first child, I had planned to only use cloth diapers and not succumb to the convenience of disposable diapers.
 I romanticized about being an “ideal” parent who would make sustainable consumer decisions throughout my life as a parent.
 While my intentions may have been honourable, they were also naive: little did I know how the first few days, weeks, and even months of parenting could bring on so much stress, chaos, and uncertainty (never mind sleep deprivation).